-We have regional branches in Auckland, Wellington, Christchurch and Dunedin.
-Fieldworkers are dotted around the regions and may visit different parts of their region only once or twice a year.
+We have regional branches in Auckland, Wellington, and the South Island so the Fieldwork service covers all areas of New Zealand.
 They will visit you at home or at another convenient place.
 They also keep in touch by phone, email or video calling.